 Regaining Control of the Customer Experience

-When asked about agent non-controllables, Jamie Holcomb, our Client Success Manager says, “diagnosing non-controllables and addressing them starts with segmentation…being able to look at your CSAT and break it down by tags or category so you can start getting more granular.”
+When asked about agent non-controllables, Jesse Holcomb, our Client Success Manager says, “diagnosing non-controllables and addressing them starts with segmentation…being able to look at your CSAT and break it down by tags or category so you can start getting more granular.”

 Michael likes to break it down by cause and process: